thesantoso/amazing-mern/README.md

-<h1>Amazing Online Store</h1>
+## TOKOPAEDI || E-commerce Web using React JS.

+Final Project 2 : Studi Independen React & React Native for Front End Developer at Hacktiv8 by Kampus Merdeka.
 <div>Curious?
 Take a look at the site, any feedback is welcome! https://amazing-onlinestore.herokuapp.com/</div>
-Final Project 2 : Studi Independen React & React Native for Front End Developer at Hacktiv8 by Kampus Merdeka.

 <h3>:dart: - Goal of this project</h3>
 <ul>